 Zoë Slutzky has written for Bookforum, The Los Angeles Times and Mother Jones.

-THE NIGHT SEASON, Publishers Weekly
+THE NIGHT SEASON, Booklist (Starred Review)

 Feb 18 2011